DJ Khaled Dolce Gabanna Billboard

 About Dallas

-You may know Dallas for being the site of JFK’s assassination, the home of America’s football team, or the setting of the famed TV show “Dallas.”
-Texas’s third-largest city (after Houston and San Antonio) plays an outsized role in pop culture, thanks in part to the area’s big money and big oil.
-It’s also become a major financial and transportation hub.
+You may know Dallas as the site of JFK’s assassination, the home of America’s football team, or the setting of the iconic TV show “Dallas.”
+As Texas’s third-largest city—after Houston and San Antonio—Dallas plays an outsized role in pop culture, thanks in part to the region’s oil wealth and high-powered economy.
+It has also emerged as a major U.S. financial and transportation hub.

 the Landscape